-This National Resource Core is made possible through partnership with the Council on Black Health, a national research and action network founded by Dr. Shiriki Kumanyika in 2002.
+This Core is made possible through partnership with the Council on Black Health, a national research and action network founded by Dr. Shiriki Kumanyika in 2002.
 The Council’s mission is “to develop and promote solutions that achieve healthy Black communities.”
-The Council supports a national network of members, including both established and emerging Black scholars, and engages with prominent national Black organizations (e.g. NAACP, 100 Black Men) to address critical Black health issues.
+The Council supports a national network of members, including both established and emerging Black scholars, and engages with prominent national Black organizations (i.e., NAACP, The 100 Black Men of America, Delta Sigma Theta Sorority, Black Women’s Health Imperative, and the National Black Child Development Institute) to address critical Black health issues.

 - Provide tailored technical assistance to equip investigators to address effects of historical oppression and structural racism in planning diabetes translation research with Black populations.

 - Provide virtual group consultations on selected research from the web-based resource and case studies with or relevant to Black populations that address or mitigate adverse SDoH

 - Facilitate the use of a web-based resource on historical oppression and structural racism and its impact on diabetes and obesity in Black communities

 - Provide tailored technical assistance to assist investigators in :